0layiw0la/Numerist-data-challenge/README.md

   ## Answer's to the CEO'S questions

-  * Ribbon's success can be levarage to enhance other products and services through the following ways:
+* Ribbon's success can be levarage to enhance other products and services through the following ways :

-      *Cross promotion :  Ribbon's user base can be used to promote other products and services on the company through targeted advertisements on the app.
+    * Cross promotion :  Ribbon's user base can be used to promote other products and services on the company through targeted advertisements on the app.
-      *Influencer Marketing: Influencers and content creators on Ribbon can be used to promote other products and services.
-Influencers with a large and engaged following can significantly impact the success of a product launch or service offering.
+    * Influencer Marketing: Influencers and content creators on Ribbon can be used to promote other products and services.Influencers with a large and engaged following can significantly impact the success of a product launch or service offering.

  * User acquisition and engagement can be improved through :

     * Targetted marketing: The marketing team can take advantage of influencer marketing and other social media platforms to advertise thier product to further drive user acquisition.
     * Refferal programms : The ribbon team can also implement a referral program that motivates existing users to invite their friends and contacts to join the app and offer rewards or benefits to both the referrer and the new user to encourage participation.
     * Push Notifications: Notifications can also be used to re-engage users by informing them about relevant updates feaatures and personalized content.
 The team should avoid sending irrelevant notifications as this can push customers away from the app.